Low Poly Art Technique Tutorial: How To Create Impressive 2D Digital Artworks with Polygons in Adobe Illustrator

 What is low poly art?

-Low poly is a simple digital illustration technique that uses simple and reduced polygons to create artworks with a distinctive and geometric style.
-Although this technique is commonly associated with creating 3D models in softwares like Blender, it can also be applied to the creation of 2D illustrations with Adobe Photoshop and Illustrator.
-In this article, I'll explore this technique in greater detail and how it can be used to create stunning works of art.
+Low poly art is a simple digital illustration technique that uses simple and reduced polygons to create artworks with a distinctive and geometric style.
+Although this technique is commonly associated with creating 3D models in softwares like Blender, it can also be applied to the creation of illustration 2d with Adobe Photoshop and Adobe Illustrator.
+In this article, I'll explore this technique in greater detail and how it can be used to create stunning works of geometric low poly art.
 Over time, this style has become increasingly popular in other fields, such as animation, graphic design, and advertising.

 What are the advantages of creating low poly geometric illustrations?

 In addition, the low poly technique also offers the possibility to work with colors and textures in an efficient and creative way.
-By using simple polygons, shadows and lighting effects can be easily applied to create an effect of depth and realism in the illustration.
+By using simple polygons, shadows and lighting effects can be easily applied to create an effect of depth and realism in the illustration 2d.

-The definitive step by step: How to create low poly illustrations with Illustrator?
+The definitive step by step: How to create low poly illustration 2d with Adobe Illustrator

 First step: Mood board / "Let’s begin!"